 Yet, a long patient wait time is not good.
 It’s poor practice management.
 So, while it’s true that at least a modicum of a wait time is expected when patients visit your office, why not take advantage of that time to engage your patients?

 You may be thinking that this is a great idea.
 But you also might be wondering how to do it.
 You and your staff barely have enough to time to see all of your scheduled appointments in one day as well as do all your in-house medical coding and billing – where are you going to find the time needed for patient engagement?

 We have a solution: outsource your medical billing duties

 Many medical practices that do their own medical billing and coding often find that they don’t have time to properly engage patients and keep them proactive about taking care of their own health.

-But by outsourcing this to a professional medical billing and coding company, you’ll find that your patient management will improve.
+But by outsourcing medical billing to a professional medical billing and coding company, you’ll find that your patient management will improve.
 You and your staff will have more time to devote to other parts of the practice that will improve your patients’ experience as well as your bottom line.

-Furthermore, with more than many years’ of experience helping the practices with their medical billing and coding, Coronis Health can actually help you develop a plan that will enable you to provide patient engagement that’s focused, helpful, and enjoyable.
+Furthermore, with more than many years of experience helping practices with their medical billing and coding, Coronis Health can actually help you develop a plan that will enable you to provide patient engagement that’s focused, helpful, and enjoyable.